philzook58/philzook58.github.io/_posts/2023-05-08-egraph-ground-rewrite.md

 [Work has been done on integrating lambdas](https://sneeuwballen.github.io/zipperposition/) into [superposition solvers](https://matryoshka-project.github.io/#Publications)

+The notions of analyses and lattices from egraphs are new I believe from a completion perspective.

 Equality saturation is more programmable/operationally understandable in my opinion than superposition.
 This is analogous to the relationship between resolution and datalog.

 That egraphs are used for optimizing terms rather than proving theorems is really really interesting.
 I think the more easily understood operational nature, plus lower conceptual barrier to entry are important.
 Using theorem proving technology to find stuff, build compilers, and solve problems beyond theorem proving is a very interesting angle.